mlanza/ai-literacy/301/07-craft.md

 Same way the train, the car, the airplane didn’t erase travel — they expanded its reach.
 They made possible what was once impractical.
 People still traveled.
 They just did it differently.

-Why belabor AI's involvement?

-That’s not the headline.
-That’s just the vehicle.
+Why get hung up on whether AI was involved?
+It’s not the headline.
+It’s the vehicle.

 You’re in London. £20,000 on the line.
 Eighty days to circumnavigate the globe.
 Any route, any mode of travel.